vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/5_Energy_and_Power_Units.md

 [^1]: This definition applies to the common circumstance when the motion is aligned with the direction of force, like pushing a box across a level floor, propelling a car along the road, or lifting a weight.

-The SI unit of force is the Newton (N), breaking down more fundamen- tally to kg m/s2.
+The SI unit of force is the Newton (N), breaking down more fundamentally to kg m/s2.
 The best way to remember this is via Newton's Second Law: F = ma (force equals mass times acceleration).
 Mass has units of kg, and acceleration[^2] is measured in meters per second squared.

 [^2]: Acceleration is the rate of change of velocity.
 Since velocity is measured in meters per second, the rate at which it changes will be meters per second per second, or m/s/s, or m/s2.
 Some students may know that gravitational acceleration on Earth's surface is 9.8 m/s2, which is another way to remember.